By Molly J. Anderson-Childers | Updated June 9, 2018

 A: As I mentioned earlier, music therapists are working with virtually every type of disability and illness, as well as with people who have wellness goals.
 Music affects the physical body at the cellular level there are research studies you can read about on the REMO website they have an amazing program called Health Rhythms.
 Music also touches us deeply on an emotional and spiritual level, and your readers need to look only as far as their own experience to see the evidence of that.
 My colleague Jennifer Buchanan just featured a nice article in her newsletter about music therapy and relaxation.
 The article also happens to feature Louise Montello, founder of Performance Wellness, who I have studied with.

 Q: Do you believe that music therapy can happen anywhere?
-Can playing drums with a few friends around a campfire, listening to a CD, attending a concert, or even singing in the shower be transformational healing experiences, too?
+Can playing drums with a few friends around a campfire, listening to music, attending a concert, or even singing in the shower be transformational healing experiences, too?

 A: Absolutely!
 Music is healing, therapeutic and transformative in all of those cases but I prefer not to use the term music therapy for that.
 Music therapy is a health care profession, and using that term implies that a trained and certified music therapist is present.

-Q: Please describe a few simple techniques readers can try at home to experience the healing benefits of music therapy.
+Q: Describe a few simple techniques we can try at home to experience the healing benefits of music therapy.

 A: Take note of the effect that specific songs, singers, instruments and styles of music have on you.
 Notice any changes to your mood, physical sensations, memories, thoughts, images or feelings.
 Then experiment with using that music when you want to bring on those moods, physical sensations, memories, etc.